-(Example: 52 total entries in open division divided by four will equal an average class size of 13 exhibitors and paybacks will go to five exhibitors showing in all four classes.
-(Example: 72 total entries in open division divided by four will equal an average class size of 18 exhibitors and paybacks will go to six exhibitors showing in all four classes.).
-(Example: 15 entries in open division, but only three exhibitors showing in all four classes - the all-around jackpot money will be paid to TWO PLACES according to the three pay outs in ASHA Pay-Out Schedule.)
+- 1. 52 total entries in the open division, divided by four will equal an average class size of 13 exhibitors Paybacks will go to five exhibitors showing in all four classes. - 2.
+72 total entries in the open division, divided by four will equal an average class size of 18 exhibitors Paybacks will go to six exhibitors showing in all four classes. - 3.
+15 entries in the open division, but only three exhibitors showing in all four classes, the all around jackpot money will be paid to two places according to the three payouts in the ASHA payout schedule.